-One cost-saving measure that is not on the table: Salary reductions for city management employees.
+One cost-saving measure that is not on the Postponement of a motion, or a vote: Salary reductions for city management employees.
 It was being considered, City Manager Jane Brautigam said last month, but union contracts prevent pay cuts.

 “Non-union management employees are the only ones available whose pay we can reduce, so it would create an inequitable solution,” Brautigam said.
 Also, given the possible impacts to “morale” and that the amount of savings “would not be significant. … We made the decision not to do that.”